vscerra/Anomaly_Detection/README.md

+# Anomaly Detection

-# Anomaly Detection with NSL-KDD
+Network Instrusion Detection with NSL-KDD

 This project explores unsupervised anomaly detection using the NSL-KDD dataset, a widely-used benchmark in network intrusion detection.